jhudsl/OTTR_Template/.github/automatic-issues/set-repo-settings.md

 - [ ] Github pages is turned on.
 - [ ] `Enforce HTTPS`has been checked

+\* Don't set these settings right away!
+Wait a few minutes after starting your repository.

 - [ ] `main` branch has been set up:
   - [ ] `Require pull request reviews before merging` box is checked.
   - [ ] `Require status checks to pass before merging` box is checked.